Want to know how your SEO efforts are paying off?

 Those four filters you applied are available for each keyword:

-This will give you a great idea of how each keyword is performing with a high amount of detail.
+This will give you a great idea of how each keyword is performing.

-You can just open Google in a new tab or window, or you can even use an incognito window in Google Chrome or change your IP address so Google gives more general results.
+Next, run a search.
+Either open Google in a new tab or window, use an incognito window in Google Chrome, or change your IP address for broader results.

-Search each keyword and take a look at the SERP result.
+Search each keyword and look at the SERP result.

 Maximize your meta descriptions: After seeing the title tag, the meta description gives your readers essential details.
-Keep them short, clear, and make the reader curious.
+Keep them short and clear, and make the reader curious.

 Find Your Mobile Keywords

-If you’re serious about enhancing your SEO, I recommend putting some time into it.
+If you’re serious about enhancing your SEO, I recommend putting some time into mobile keyword research.

-Performance Search Results can show you which keywords are being used for mobile.
+Performance Search Results can show you which keywords mobile searchers are using.

 Above the graph, click “new” and choose “device.”